skx/overseer/README.md

      $TARGET must run $SERVICE [with $OPTION_NAME $VALUE] ..

-You can see what the available tests look like in [the sample test-file](input.txt), and for reference each of the available protocol-handlers are self-documenting which means you can view example usage of each test via:
+You can see what the available tests look like in [the sample test-file](input.txt), and each of the available protocol-handlers are self-documenting which means you can view example usage via:

      ~$ overseer examples [pattern]